rails/rails/guides/source/action_controller_overview.md

 Now, the `LoginsController`'s `new` and `create` actions will work as before without requiring the user to be logged in.
 The `:only` option is used to skip this action callback only for these actions, and there is also an `:except` option which works the other way.
 These options can be used when adding action callbacks too, so you can add a action callback which only runs for selected actions in the first place.

-### After Action Callbacks and Around Action Callbacks
+### After action callbacks and Around action callbacks

 In addition to "before" action callbacks, you can also run action callbacks after an action has been executed, or both before and after.